ranimufid/serverless-html-pdf/README.md

-# ⚡️ html to pdf conversion SQS Worker with Serverless
+# ⚡️ HTML to PDF conversion SQS Worker

 This serverless app creates consumers and workers that process incoming messages from an SQS queue.
-The workers convert the provided html (living on an S3 bucket) to a pdf which is finally uploaded to the same bucket.
+The workers convert an HTML (in an S3 bucket) to a pdf which is finally uploaded to the same bucket.
 Additionally, this serverless project uses [iopipe](https://www.iopipe.com/) for lambda tracing and debugging.

 ## Components
 - SQS Queue to hold messages